Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: scaling relations and asteroseismic diagnostics

-The age behaviour of $\epsilon$ reveals dependence on evolutionary phases.
-Pre-MS models generally exhibit a wide spread in $\epsilon$ (1.2--2.2), indicative of rapid structural changes during these phases.
-As stars approach and settle onto the ZAMS (by $\sim$50 Myr), this spread narrows considerably.
-Throughout most of the MS, models occupy a well-defined band along which $\epsilon$ slowly increases with increasing age.
-This band begins with $\epsilon$ values between 1.5 and 1.8 in the early MS and broadens to approximately 1.7--1.9 by 600--700 Myr.
-Towards TAMS and in the post-MS contraction phase, the $\epsilon$ range expands again (1.6--2.2), indicating renewed structural adjustments following core hydrogen exhaustion.
-This three-phase pattern in $\epsilon$ is similar to the behaviour observed in $\mathrm{p}_{n_1\ell_0}/\Delta\nu$.
+The age behaviour of $\varepsilon$ reveals dependence on evolutionary phases.
+Pre-MS models generally exhibit a wide spread in $\varepsilon$ (1.2--2.2), indicative of rapid structural changes during these phases.
+As stars approach and settle onto the MS (by $\sim$50 Myr), this spread narrows considerably (1.3--1.7).
+Throughout most of the MS, models occupy a well-defined band along which $\varepsilon$ slowly increases with increasing age.
+This band begins with $\varepsilon$ values between 1.3--1.7 in the early MS and broadens to approximately 1.7--2.15 by 600--700 Myr.
+Towards the TAMS and in the post-MS contraction phase, the $\varepsilon$ range expands again (1.6--2.2), indicating renewed structural adjustments following core hydrogen exhaustion.
+This three-phase pattern in $\varepsilon$ is similar to the behaviour observed in $\mathrm{p}_{n_1\ell_0}/\Delta\nu$.

-A particular feature across all parameters is the non-monotonic relationship between $\Delta\nu$ and $\epsilon$.
-Models with high $\Delta\nu$ values (5--9\,d$^{-1}$) consistently show low $\epsilon$ values (around 1.6), while models with intermediate $\Delta\nu$ values (3--5\,d$^{-1}$) exhibit the highest $\epsilon$ values.
-Models with the lowest $\Delta\nu$ values ($<$3\,d$^{-1}$) show intermediate $\epsilon$ values, higher than high-$\Delta\nu$ models but lower than intermediate-$\Delta\nu$ models.
-This pattern creates a characteristic arc in the $\epsilon$--$\Delta\nu$ plane that appears consistently across variations in mass, metallicity, and rotation.
+A particular feature across all parameters is the non-monotonic relationship between $\Delta\nu$ and $\varepsilon$.
+Models with high $\Delta\nu$ values (5--9\,d$^{-1}$) consistently show low $\varepsilon$ values (around 1.6), while models with intermediate $\Delta\nu$ values (3--5\,d$^{-1}$) exhibit the highest $\varepsilon$ values.
+Models with the lowest $\Delta\nu$ values ($<$3\,d$^{-1}$) show intermediate $\varepsilon$ values, higher than in the high-$\Delta\nu$ regime but lower than in the intermediate-$\Delta\nu$ regime.
+This pattern creates a characteristic arc in the $\varepsilon$--$\Delta\nu$ plane that appears consistently across variations in mass, metallicity, and rotation.
 The arc corresponds to an underlying temperature sequence, with cooler models occupying the lower-$\Delta\nu$ region on the left and progressively hotter models extending toward higher $\Delta\nu$ values on the right.